 In Airwall Teams, click on Expand my network.

 Select Add friends to my network and enter your friend’s email address.

-Your friend will click on the link in the e-mail, and they will be asked to create an account in Airwall Teams.
+Your friends will click on the link in the e-mail, and they will be asked to create an account in Airwall Teams.
 They can then install the Airwall Agent and Activate it on their computer just like you did on the server.

 Once they have activated their agent, you will need to go back into Airwall Teams and build a link between their device and the Minecraft Server.

 Unlike a typical VPN, you will have complete control of when remote users can connect to your Minecraft Server.

 And unlike Internet Servers, your Minecraft Server is completely private and only allowed users can connect and see your information.
 Your friends can log into Teams and see if they are connected, but they can’t make changes to the connection.

 You are ready to have fun!
 Minecraft is a fun, creative way to interact with family and friends.
 Set up a separate video chat session as well and enjoy!!